-John J. O'Roughe International Brotheshood of Electrical Workers Local Union 5 55 Fillmore Street San Francisco, CA 94117
+John J. O'Routke International Brothachood of Electrical Workers Lotel Union 5 55 Fillmore Street Sas Francisco, CA 94117

-Subject:

-Photovoitaic Systems
+Subject: Photovoltaic Systems

-Dear Mr. O'Rouske.
+Dear Mr. O'Rousie

-This letter is in response to your request for a housing determination concerning the installation of photovoltaic systems.
+This letter is in response to your request for a licensing determination concerning the installation of photovoltaic systems.

-Specifically, you have asked that we list the license classifications that are appropriate for photovoltain systems that, for reseasantial and commercial building projects, are installed for the purpose of feeding into the utility gold or otherwise effecting the energy class for the assummentacy serve.
-Under existing laws and regulations, contractors holding either one of the following two (2) license classifications can install any photovoltaic system without innitations:
+Specifically, you have asked that we list the license classifications that are appropriate for photovoltain systems that, for residential and commercial building projects, we installed for the purpose of feeding into the utility god or otherwise effecting the energy costs for the annuances they serve.
+Under costing laws and regulations, contractors holding either one of the following two (2) license classifications can install any photovoltaic system without limitations: